 If this sounds like a lot to remember for every blog post, let us dissolve your headaches.

-If you sign up to one of our monthly content marketing packages we’ll do all this for you and more.
+If you sign up to our Blog Package we’ll do all this for you and more.
 We’ll edit, format and publish your posts, making them search engine friendly and measuring their progress.
 And we’ll do it all like clockwork.

 So you can get back to doing what you’re good at while your business grows.